brainage04/SkyBrain/README.md

 5. Run "node .\scripts\downloadResources.js" to download data from all public branches of the Hypixel API.
 6. Open a new Command Prompt terminal and run "SET DEBUG=skybrain:* & npm start" to start the webserver.
+7. Open your default web browser and paste "http://localhost:3000/" into the address bar.

 # To-do List:
 1. Use 3D block models instead of block face textures.